dougc333/utilLIB/README.md

 ## Step 2 Configure code coverage

   Download and install nyc and add config to package.json.
 Do not add nyc babel config.

+## Step 3 githooks to run validate

+ annoying when you forget to run test before commit.